allanwhite/contentful-mc-uploader/content/in-echo/people/17-grahame-grieve/person.md

 ---
 Title: Grahame Grieve - the future of healthcare interoperability (part 1)
-role: Grahame Grieve - the future of healthcare interoperability (part 1)
+role: The "Father of FHIR"

 fullname: Grahame Grieve